 We spent a week learning Spanish & living with a local family.
 We believe the most beautiful McDonald’s can be found here as well, wouldn’t you agree?
 We hike from Xela Guatemala to Lago Atitlan one of the toughest treks to date, but glad we did it.

 We planned our time to be in Granada for their version of running with the bulls, which was hilarious.
 We went house hunting for the perfect land for our future beach house.
-Can’t forget the part of almost dying on a ferry from Ometepe Island.
+Can’t forget the part about almost dying on a ferry from Ometepe Island.

 First stop in Costa Rica was surf school in Tamarindo!
 Got our paddles wet for the first time white water rafting on class 4 rapids.
-We previously visited Costa Rica in 2010 visiting Arenal, Jaco, Manuel Antonio, Dominical and Puerto Viejo in which we had a suicidal SUV, but this time we bused our way around.
-Spent a week on the Beaches of Puerto Viejo which is home to some of our favorite beaches in Costa Rica.
+We previously visited Costa Rica in 2010 visiting Arenal, Jaco, Manuel Antonio, Dominical, and Puerto Viejo in which we had a suicidal SUV, but this time we bused our way around.

 Our favorite part about Panama hands down is the San Blas Islands (pictured above), which we will get back to and spend at least a week, never have we seen beaches/water like that.